dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ## 1 - The weird face module

 For the weird face module I have just a few methods that are used to update the state of one of these weird face objects that I load into a project by way of a DAE file loader.
 When doing so the main root object of the weird face object is the nose object to which the eyes and mouth are children off.
 So then I have a set mouth method and set eye method that both take the nose object as the first argument along with the additional values that are use to update the state of the weird face object.

+When it comes to the mouth I am suing my new lerp geometry method and when calling the method I need to give a m0 argument that is the current state of the geometry, and also a m1 argument that is the geometry that I want to lerp to.
+When it comes to moving the eyes of the model this is where I am still just changing object3d values of the eyes as a way to change the state of them.

 ```js
 // WERID FACE CONTROLS